bbondy/khan-academy-fxos/README.md

 Run `./tools/runserver` and load `./test/test.html` in Firefox.
 Or just run `./tools/runtests`.

+For now, it's best to run the tests in a fresh restart of the browser in private browsing mode so you can be sure no files are cached.
+This is currently known to happen for some localization files with the simple python HTTP server otherwise.

 ## Storage

 Device Storage API is used for downloads and for cached topic trees.